ctnava/rxtechnotes/personnel_services.md

 - High throughput capacity and centralized quality control

 📍 Pharmacy technicians in mail order settings must be comfortable with task specialization, automation, and maintaining high levels of productivity under strict SOPs.

-### 🏪 Compounding Pharmacies

-Community compounding pharmacies, also referred to as **hybrid pharmacies**, provide customized medications for patients whose therapeutic needs cannot be met by commercially manufactured products.
-These pharmacies may operate independently or within a broader community retail pharmacy, and typically focus on **non-sterile compounding**, though some are equipped to handle **Compounded Sterile Preparations (CSPs)**.

-🧪 **Compounding Services Are Required When**:

-- A patient is allergic to an inactive ingredient (e.g., dyes, preservatives, lactose) in a commercially available product
-- A drug product has been discontinued or is in shortage
-- A patient requires a nonstandard dose or route of administration
-- A specific flavor or form (e.g., liquid vs tablet) is needed for patient compliance
-- A veterinary or pediatric formulation is required

-💊 **Common Types of Compounded Medications**:

-- Bioidentical hormone replacement therapy (BHRT)
-- Dermatologicals (creams, gels, ointments)
-- Iontophoresis or sonophoresis agents
-- Ophthalmic preparations (eye drops, ointments)
-- Transdermal gels and patches
-- Topical pain management creams
-- Palliative care formulations
-- Pediatric suspensions and lozenges
-- Veterinary medications
-- Sports medicine formulations

-📜 **Regulatory & Accreditation Framework**:

-- 🧪x🛡️ Must comply with **USP Chapters 795**, **797**, and **800** depending on the type of compounding (non-sterile, sterile, hazardous)
-- 🦅x🐻 Subject to **FDA** & **DEA** oversight and **state board of pharmacy** regulations
-- ✅ Accredited by the **Pharmacy Compounding Accreditation Board (PCAB)**, part of the **Accreditation Commission for Health Care (ACHC)**
-  - Requires written Standard Operating Procedures (SOPs) for compounding processes, quality assurance, and documentation

-💸 **Insurance Coverage**:

-- Most **private insurance plans** may reimburse compounded prescriptions
-- **Public insurance programs** (e.g., Medicare, Medi-Cal) usually **do not** cover compounded preparations

-> 🚨 Technicians must verify coverage during the adjudication process and inform patients of out-of-pocket costs

-🧑‍⚕️ **Staffing Models May Include**:

-In addition to pharmacists and technicians, some compounding pharmacies partner with:

-- **Holistic health practitioners**: May offer alternative therapy recommendations
-- **Nutritionists**: May assist with integrative care involving supplements or diet plans
-- **Herbalists**: May advise on botanical compounds or adjunct therapies

-🛡️ **Pharmacy Technician Roles**:

-- Prepare, measure, and compound non-sterile dosage forms under pharmacist supervision
-- Maintain compounding logs and batch records
-- Perform cleaning and maintenance of equipment and designated compounding areas
-- Assist in inventory management and beyond-use dating (BUD) verification
-- Comply with personal protective equipment (PPE) requirements for hazardous compounding

-> 🔑 A compounding pharmacy technician must be thoroughly trained and regularly assessed to maintain compliance with internal SOPs, federal standards, and state-specific requirements.